kstenerud/bo/README.md

   * Little Endian (l): Lowest bit and byte comes first
   * Big Endian (b): Highest bit and byte comes first

+The endianness field is optional when data width is 1, EXCEPT for output type boolean.

 #### Print Width